noi-techpark/webcomp-maps-noi/README.md

 #### totem

 Optional.
-Ability to turn on/off totem functionalities (e.g. for Pepper Robot) with QR Code sharing
+Ability to turn off (0) or on (1) the totem functionalities (e.g. for Pepper Robot) with QR Code sharing

-Type: string
+Type: Int
 Options: "0", "1"